SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

            3. The environment variable name should be `PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__ENDPOINT`
            4. Replace `{{{state.fx-resource-frontend-hosting.endpoint}}}` with `{{PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__ENDPOINT}}`

-    3. Find `file/updateEnv` in `teamsapp.local.yml`, add the new environment variables you figured out in previous step, and provide expected values for them when you run your app locally.
-For example, `PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__ENDPOINT` is expected to be `https://localhost:53000` when you run your tab app locally:
-        ```
-        - uses: file/updateEnv
-          with:
-          envs:
-            PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__ENDPOINT: https://localhost:53000 # the value is just an example
-            # other environment variables ...
-        ```
+    3. Open `teamsapp.yml` and `teamsapp.local.yml`.
+For every environment variable reference (in the format of `${{ENV_VAR_NAME}}`), if the environment variable name does not equal to any environment variable names you figured out in previous step, update the environment variable names to the one you figured out.
+Usually only the middle part of the name may be different.
+This is because the variable names outputted in ARM template may be different in different Teams Toolkit version.
+The sample uses latest output variable names, which may be different than projects created by an old Teams Toolkit.

+    4. Open `appPackage/manifest.json` and `aad.manifest.json` (if have), update any remaining old placeholders to reference the new environment variables you figured out in previous step.
+       > Some old placeholders may contain 3 braces (e.g. `{{{state.fx-resource-frontend-hosting.endpoint}}}`), remove all the 3 braces when replacing it with the new placeholder.

+    5. Open `teamsapp.yml` and `teamsapp.local.yml`, replace `<your-teams-app-name>`,`<your-bot-aad-app-name>`,`<your-aad-app-name>`,`<your-bot-registration-name>` with the name you want.

-    4. Find `Start local tunnel` in `.vscode/tasks.json`, update the output to output `endpoint` and `domain` to the new environment variables for bot.
+    6. Find `Start local tunnel` in `.vscode/tasks.json`, update the output to output `endpoint` and `domain` to the new environment variables for bot.
 For example:
         ``` json
         {
             "label": "Start local tunnel",